 Some people prefer to be at home.
 You could talk over the phone, or on a video call.

-You might choose to talk about your care with family members while your doctor, nurse or care worker is present.
+You might choose to talk about your care with family members while your doctor, nurse or care worker is there too.
 For example, as part of a planned appointment.
 The important thing is that you feel comfortable and able to talk about what matters to you.

 Starting to talk